Group of students sitting around a table

 Dean for Students Office

-The Dean for Students has a key role in shaping the personality and environment of the University by engaging the entire Pace community in collaborative opportunities and strategic planning.
+The Dean for Students has a key role in shaping the personality and environment of the University by engaging the entire Pace community in collaborative opportunities, community building, and strategic planning.
 In addition, the office plays an important role in communicating the interests and concerns of the students to the academic and administrative leadership.
-The Office of the Dean for Students is responsible for many areas of Student Affairs life including residential life and housing, student development and campus activities, counseling services, student accessibility services, wellbeing programs, student conduct, OASIS, and more.
+The Office of the Dean for Students is responsible for many areas of student life including residential life and housing, student engagement, counseling services, wellbeing programs, student conduct, and more.
 The Office also oversees administration of the University’s Guiding Principles of Conduct which outline the community standards, policies, and community values that have been established for the well-being of our campus community.
-Students may arrange to meet with the Dean for Students by calling to make an appointment in advance.
-Students who have questions pertaining to any academic issues should first contact their academic advisor, followed by the academic Dean of the particular program of study in which they are enrolled.
+Students may arrange to meet with the Dean for Students on their home campus by calling to make an appointment in advance.
+Students who have questions pertaining to any academic issues should first contact their academic advisor, followed by the academic Dean of their program of study.

 (212) 346-1306